megaease/easeagent-sdk-go/doc/megaease-cloud-config.md

 ## 2. Reporter

-MegaCloud uses HTTP to receive data, so you need to change the configuration to HTTP and MegaCloud's address.
+MegaEase Cloud uses HTTP to receive data, so you need to change the configuration to HTTP and MegaEase Cloud's address.
 ```yaml
 reporter.output.server: {MEGA_CLOUD_URL}/application-tracing-log
 ```
 ## 3. MTLS

-MTLS is a secure authentication protocol for EaseAgent to connect to MegaCloud.
+MTLS is a secure authentication protocol for EaseAgent to connect to MegaEase Cloud.

 Config: Get TLS
 ```yaml